 The R2A team writes about the key issues in development research uptake.
 You can help make R2A better by Recommending a resource or Contributing a blog post.
 We aim to highlight the best blogs and materials on research uptake from other sources, and particularly welcome original contributions from members of the research comms community – sharing your experiences will both help others to learn and further your own research and communications goals.

 Recommend a resource

 We welcome recommendations for good blog posts or resources that are already online.
 You can recommend your own materials, or just tell us about great things you’ve found.
 You can also tell us about news, job announcements, or relevant events.
-There are two ways to do this: (1) email us, or (2)bookmark it via Delicious.
+There are two ways to do this: (1) email us, or (2)notify us on social media.
 If you want to recommend that we add a resource that isn’t already online, please send us an email and tell us about it, attaching the resource if you can.

 A ‘resource’ can be just about anything: a toolkit, video, podcast, blog, guidelines, presentation, report, database, book, journal article, e-discussion, tutorial – anything that will help us all to ensure that research is taken up more effectively.